Roger de Breteuil, 2nd Earl of Hereford: Trial, sentence, and reprieve

 On the collapse of their rebellion uprising, Roger was tried for treason before the Great Council, for his role in the Revolt of the Earls.
 Roger was deprived of his lands and earldom in 1075, and sentenced to perpetual imprisonment.
-Ralph Breton and Waltheof, 1st Earl of Northumberland were charged as co-conspirators.
+Ralph Guader and Waltheof, 1st Earl of Northumberland were charged as co-conspirators.

-Roger was released with other political prisoners when William I died in 1087.
+Orderic Vitalis reports that Roger remained imprisoned following the death of William I in 1087, despite the release of his other political prisoners.

 Family

 Though Roger is not known to have married, he left two sons, Reginald and Roger.
 Living during the reign of Henry I of England, they were described as young men of great promise, but nonetheless were excluded from succeeding to Roger's lands.
 This has led to disagreement among scholars as to whether or not they were of legitimate birth.
 Reginald fitz Count, son of Earl Roger, would marry Emmeline de Ballon, the daughter and heiress of Hamelin de Ballon, whose inherited land he held in her right.
 Their descendants, using the de Ballon surname were lords of Much Marcle.